leonxcom/CodeTok/README.md

 pnpm dev
 ```

-## License
+## 📜 License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
-This means you can:
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

-- Use the software for personal and non-commercial purposes
-- Share the software with others (only for non-commercial purposes)
-- Modify the software for personal use
-- Access the source code and documentation

-You cannot:
-- Use the software for commercial purposes without separate commercial permission
-- Distribute the software for commercial purposes
-- Imply Nostudy.ai's endorsement

-If you need a commercial license, please contact us: support@nostudy.ai.

-See [LICENSE](LICENSE) file for the complete license text.
+## 🤝 How to Contribute

+We welcome all forms of contributions!
+If you'd like to participate in project development, please follow these steps:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'feat: add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Create a Pull Request

+For detailed contribution guidelines, please see [CONTRIBUTING.md](./CONTRIBUTING.md).